NZRichard/OpenCore-Install-Guide/why-oc.md

 ### Does OpenCore support older hardware?

-As of right now, the majority of Intel hardware is supported so long as the OS itself does!
+AS of right now, Opencore supports the majority of Intel hardware that can support the particular OS!
 However please refer to the [Hardware Limitations page](macos-limits.md) for more info on what hardware is supported in what versions of OS X/macOS.

-Currently, Intel's Yonah and newer series CPUs have been tested properly with OpenCore.
+Currently, Intel's Yonah and newer series CPUs and chipsets have been tested properly with OpenCore.

 ### Does OpenCore support Windows/Linux booting?